Haaland scores four as Dortmund cut Bayern's lead - RFI

 Erling Braut Haaland netted four goals and Youssoufa Moukoko became the youngest player in Bundesliga history on Saturday as Borussia Dortmund routed Hertha Berlin 5-2 to trim Bayern Munich's lead at the top of the table to just a point.

-It was the first time the 20-year-old Haaland had scored four goals in a game for Dortmund since his January debut.
+It was the first time the 20-year-old Haaland had scored four goals in a game for Dortmund since his January debut, with all of them coming in the second half.

+"I drank a Red Bull at half time, I got some wings and everything was good," said Haaland.

 The Norwegian now has 10 goals in seven Bundesliga matches this season to give him a total of 31 goals in 30 games in all competitions for Dortmund.